giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 At the moment, Kubernetes audit logs can be found on `control-plane` nodes at `/var/log/apiserver/audit*.log`.

-The Kubernetes audit logs will be shipped to our [Managed Loki](https://github.com/giantswarm/roadmap/issues/311) in the future.

 #### Giant Swarm default audit policy

 Here is the Giant Swarm audit policy configured by default on all our clusters (management and workload clusters alike):